dd9jn/rfc4880bis/rfc4880bis.md

     The key holder requests that this key only be modified or updated by the key holder or an administrator of the key server.

-    If No-modify is set on the most recent self-sig over a user ID, then a keyserver should only redistribute those third-party certifications over that user ID that have been attested to in the most recent Attestation Key Signature packet (see "Attested Certifications" below).
+    If No-modify is set on the most recent self-sig over a User ID, then a keyserver should only redistribute those third-party certifications over that User ID that have been attested to in the most recent Attestation Key Signature packet (see "Attested Certifications" below).